Meet Green Templeton Principal Sir Michael Dixon

-Sir Michael Dixon started as Principal of Green Templeton College, University of Oxford on 1 September 2020.
-We took the opportunity to find out more about Michael including his early thoughts on joining college, his previous role at the Natural History Museum, and his hobbies outside work.
+Sir Michael Dixon started as Principal of Green Templeton College, University of Oxford in September 2020.
+In Spring 2021 we took the opportunity to update this Q&A with Michael to incorporate reflections on his first six months in college, alongside thoughts on his previous role at the Natural History Museum, and his hobbies outside work.

 My early life was spent in southwest England, being born in Plymouth and living in Exeter until the age of 14.
 I enjoyed being outdoors, particularly nature and playing sport, and remain an avid and perennially disappointed supporter of Exeter City!
 I then moved to London and finished school with a focus on Botany, Chemistry and Zoology.